apache/tvm/docs/langref/relay_adt.rst

    # @second_opt(None()) evaluates to None()

-Note that a match expression checks its patterns in the order the cases are listed: the first clause whose pattern that matches the queried value is the one that is evaluated.
-Here, a top-level variable pattern binds the whole queried value:
+Note that a match expression checks its patterns in the order the cases are listed: the first clause whose pattern that matches the input value is the one that is evaluated.
+Here, a top-level variable pattern binds the whole input value:

 .. code_block:: python